Guided training-based evaluation assistanceRegister Now

 Implementing Multiple Organizations

-JasperReports Server supports use across multiple organizations or customers in a multi-tenant environment, maintaining security of reports and data between users from different organizations or customers.
-Each organization can have their own administrators, user roles, UI themes, data source definitions, and reports.
-Users will only have access to resources defined within their organization or published in the Public portion of the repository tree.
-JasperReports Server has a single standard organization by default called “organization_1”.
+JasperReports Server supports multiple organizations or customers in a multi-tenant environment, securing each tenant’s reports and data from users who belong to different organizations.
+Each organization can configure their own administrators, user accounts, roles, UI themes, data source definitions, and reports.
+Users access resources only within their organization or published to the Public folders of the repository tree.
+JasperReports Server’s sample data includes a single organization whose resource ID is organization_1.

 - Click New

-- Enter the name, id, etc. of the organization or company you want add to the system.
+- Enter the name, id, etc. of the organization or company you want to add

 - Click Save